bradwestness/bradwestness.github.io/_posts/2015-11-28-defense-phantom-menace.md

 I'm not going to say Jar-Jar is a great character, but for all the high-minded political stuff going on, there needed to be some comedic releif to keep the younger people in the audience interested.
-I realize it's a bit of damnig with faint praise, but Jar-Jar is really hardly in the movie, and it's pretty easy to just ignore him if you don't think he's funny.
+I realize I'm damning with faint praise, but Jar-Jar is really hardly in the movie, and it's pretty easy to just ignore him if you don't think he's funny.

 I don't think he's really any more distracting or annoying than C3P0's constant naysaying in *The Empire Strikes Back*, and similarly, most of  the comedy really comes from how even the characters in the movie don't really like him, much like Han's antagonism toward the  C3P0 in that film.